HubTou/PNU/README.md

 We suggest level bosses in order to complete a level (but no [Demogorgon](https://en.wikipedia.org/wiki/Demogorgon#Dungeons_&_Dragons) here, we are not in [Stranger Things](https://en.wikipedia.org/wiki/Stranger_Things) :-)).
 We are also thinking to provide associated trophies for fun in the future :-)

-The [Python Standard Library](https://docs.python.org/3/library/index.html) online documentation and the online book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) could be useful to progress quickly.

 The commands below are linked to their latest [FreeBSD man page](https://www.freebsd.org/cgi/man.cgi) (the web site also gives access to a lot of other Unix-like operating systems versions), but you should probably start implementing their simpler (and more testing oriented) [POSIX.1 versions](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html).

 ## Basic levels